U.S. Relations With Samoa

-For over 40 years, a dynamic and active Peace Corps mission has formed the foundation of U.S. assistance to Samoa.
+For 50 years, a dynamic and active Peace Corps mission has formed the foundation of U.S. assistance to Samoa.
 With their focus on people-to-people engagement and practical solutions to developmental challenges, U.S. Peace Corps volunteers have provided significant assistance to Samoa’s educational and economic development and have earned the respect of many throughout Samoa.
 Today in the Samoan language the word “Pisi Koa” (Peace Corps) is now used as the general word for volunteer.

 The United States also provides significant additional assistance to Samoa, including an annual foreign assistance allocation to provide capacity building and training for the Samoan Maritime Police and frequent invitations for training and mentoring sessions for Samoan government, NGO, media, and private sector individuals.
 USAID has several projects in Samoa focusing on climate change, food security, and disaster preparedness.
 The U.S. Embassy also provides grants to civil society and private sector organizations to address issues of economic development, women’s empowerment, health, disaster risk mitigation, and education.
 In October of 2013 the United States finished the construction of a hospital opposite the international airport to aid development in the health sector.

 Bilateral Economic Relations

 U.S. goods exports to Samoa totaled $27.9 million in 2016, and the United States imported $5.3 million in goods from Samoa in the same year.
 Including American Samoa, the United States is one of Samoa’s largest export markets, accounting for over 25% of Samoan exports.
 Approximately 10% of Samoa’s imports come from the United States.
 Remittances from Samoans living in the United States, including American Samoa, contribute substantially to Samoa’s economy, and a significant number of Samoans are employed in American Samoa.

 The United States seeks to encourage greater cooperation with Samoa on economic and trade issues while promoting U.S. exports to Samoa, reducing barriers to U.S. goods and services, and protecting the interests of U.S. investors.